 Pap smears may detect precancerous areas on the cervix and women should follow national guidelines for cancer screening.
 Cervical cancer is the only gynecologic malignancy that can be prevented by regular screening.
 Screening with the Pap smear has dramatically reduced the incidence of cervical cancer by detecting problems in the pre-cancerous phase.
 Dr. Finan, Dr. Rocconi and Dr. Scalici provide patients with the latest and most up to date diagnostic and treatment methods for abnormal Pap smears and invasive cervical cancer.
 Treatment of invasive cervical cancer may involve a range of options from conservative surgery with preservation of fertility (when appropriate) through aggressive surgery sometimes combined with radiation therapy and chemotherapy when indicated.
 Dr. Finan, Dr. Rocconi and Dr. Scalici are leaders in cervical cancer treatment in the Gulf South and they participate in research studies for the management of early stage as well as advanced and recurrent cervical cancer.
 Using a multi-disciplinary approach, the Gynecologic Oncologist works closely with the Radiation Oncologists and the other members of the CCOP, providing patients with the latest and most up to date treatment for advanced and recurrent cervical cancer.

-Founded and initially funded by Dr. Michael Finan, Dr. Eddie Reed and Dr. Rodney Rocconi, the Gynecologic Cancer Research Endowment was created in order to support basic research, clinical trials and outreach.
+Founded and initially funded by Dr. Michael Finan, the late Dr. Eddie Reed and Dr. Rodney Rocconi, the Gynecologic Cancer Research Endowment was created in order to support basic research, clinical trials and outreach.
 This endowment solicits donations from private and corporate entities as well as through various community fundraisers, among them our annual “GO RUN” Gynecologic Oncology 5K and Fun Run, which attracts thousands of participants and has raised in excess of $200,000 to support gynecologic cancer research at MCI.